Radh19/StoreFlow-Onboarding-Gap-Detector/README.md

-# StoreFlow AI – Merchant Activation Intelligence Dashboard
+# StoreFlow App – Onboarding Gap Detector

 **Turns raw onboarding data into evidence-backed, confidence-scored recommendations — cutting the time to spot activation drop-offs from hours of manual analysis to minutes.**
 <!-- Replace with your own one-line, outcome-style hook if this metric isn't accurate -->